SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Experimental Setup

 \subsubsection{DLIR \cite{de_vos_deep_2019}}

-This pipeline is very similar to 3DPose-Net except that input volumes are processed separately by the CNN (like in EquiTrack) and the extracted features are concatenated when processed by the fully connected layers.
-We train two variants of this method: using the original L2 image loss (DLIR) or the same geodesic loss as 3DPose-Net (DLIR-geo).
-For fair comparison, we match the number of layers to that of 3DPose-Net, which slightly improves performance with respect to the original implementation.
+This strategy is similar to 3DPose-Net except that input scans are processed in parallel by the CNN (like in EquiTrack) and the extracted features are concatenated before the regression head.
+For a fair comparison, we match the number of layers to that of 3DPose-Net, which slightly improves the performance of the original implementation.